vincentMunywoki/ChatGPT-API-Python-/README.md

 Register for openai account

-Create google colab file and install pip using this command
+Create google colab file and install openai python library using this command

 ## !pip install -q openai